klsdevops/klsdevops/Jenkins/Jenkins_Jobs/Multibranch_Pipeline.md

 This eliminates the need for manual Pipeline creation and management.

+# Why did we move to Multibranch Pipeline?

+Before moving to Pipeline, we used to create a separate job for each environment (dev, qa, uat and production) which was time taking.
+The number of jobs kept on increasing which became really hard to manage.
+Pipeline jobs made complete sense in our case because we had a standardized branching strategy in our version control, with each branch mapping to each environment.
+In most cases, the code was consistent across branches controlled by variables, which led to creating a generic _Jenkinsfile_.

+# What are benefits of Jenkins’ multi-branch pipeline?

+  - **Pipeline as Code:** We are tracking every change to the CI/CD workflow by maintaining it with application code in version control.
+  - **Reducing the number of jobs:** Earlier we used to create a job for each branch, as the number of applications increased the number of jobs also increased.
+By creating Multibranch Pipeline the number of jobs reduced by 75 percent.
+This is a huge drop, and our Jenkins box looks a lot cleaner now.
+  - **CI part of the Pipeline:** Before moving to pipelines, we used to have a dedicated CI job for each application.
+Now CI is a part of the one pipeline job.
+We could use conditions(eg; when) in our Jenkinsfile to achieve this.
+  - **Better Troubleshooting when the Job fails:** Since the whole Pipeline is divided into multiple stages, whenever there is an issue you can pin-point at which stage the error happened and the troubleshooting becomes more focused.
+  - Backup of Pipeline: We have a backup of our pipeline which can be easily restored in case of a crash.

 # Create a "Develop" branch from the "Master" branch of the repository

 ![image](https://user-images.githubusercontent.com/90503660/136668389-344b4e93-1cb0-482e-a7ca-f02401996c2a.png)